ErrorxCode/NxPreference/README.md

 If you want to exclude some views from saving their state, you can declare `android:tag="exclude"` in that view.

 You can also use `EasyPreference.saveViewState(View view);` and `EasyPreference.restoreViewState(View view);` for saving particular view.

+## Savable views
+Only these views state are saved.

+- Switch
+- RadioButton
+- CheckBox
+- CompoundButton
+- Edittext

 ## Points to remember